IAmJonoBo/Hephaestus/CONTRIBUTING.md

 - The `docs/` folder follows a Diátaxis-inspired layout.
 Keep tutorials, how-to guides, reference, and explanations distinct.
-- Update `docs/editor-setup.md` when onboarding instructions change, and surface major updates in `docs/lifecycle.md`.
+- Update `docs/how-to/editor-setup.md` when onboarding instructions change, and surface major updates in `docs/lifecycle.md`.
-- Use `uv run docs-serve` while working on MkDocs content (once the site is bootstrapped).
+- Use `uv run mkdocs serve` while working on MkDocs content (once the site is bootstrapped).

 ## Testing Strategy